robinweser/fela/docs/introduction/Benefits.md

 Fela uses a special diffing mechanism to extract dynamic styles on the fly.
 It enables reuse of all all static style declarations in order to produce as little CSS markup as possible.

 #### 6. High Performance
+Fela uses optimized rendering mechanisms to be high performant especially in production.
+Also there are several performance benefits rendering styles with JavaScript.
+First of all, CSS is only generated and attached as soon as it is needed.
+Every style gets cached to be reused and therefore is only rendered once at all by using a simple diffing algorithm.
+Last but not least it mostly uses single class selectors with are among the fastest CSS selectors available.